IPdotSetAF/ESPAsyncHTTPUpdateServer/README.md

 > In order to debug the library funtionality, you can add the `-DESPASYNCHTTPUPDATESERVER_DEBUG` Build Flag to your environment.
 >
 >This will enable the library to print logs to the Serial.

+## TODO:
+- ESP8266 LittleFS support
+- example sketches
+- pio publish
+- arduino publish

+## Contribution
+- You can open Issues for any bug report or feature request.
+- You are free to contribute to this project by following these steps:
+   1. Fork this Repo.
+   2. Create a new branch for your feature/bugfix in your forked Repo.
+   3. Commit your changes to the new branch you just made.
+   4. Create a pull request from your branch into the `master` branch of This Repo([https://github.com/IPdotSetAF/ESPAsyncHTTPUpdateServer](https://github.com/IPdotSetAF/ESPAsyncHTTPUpdateServer)).